nesi/support-docs/docs/General/Announcements/Accessing_NeSI_Support_during_the_holiday_break.md

-As another busy year draws to a close, NeSI's Support Team will be taking a summer break from **5:00 PM on 22 December, 2022 to 9:00 am on 04 January, 2023.**
+As another busy year draws to a close, NeSI’s Support Team will be taking a summer break from **5:00 PM on 22 December, 2022 to 9:00 am on 04 January, 2023.**